Score Distribution Analyzer

 References:

-- NIST/SEMATECH e-Handbook of Statistical Methods, Histogram.
+- Measures of Location, NIST/SEMATECH e-Handbook of Statistical Methods.

-- NIST/SEMATECH e-Handbook of Statistical Methods, Measures of Scale.
+- Histogram, NIST/SEMATECH e-Handbook of Statistical Methods.

-- NIST/SEMATECH e-Handbook of Statistical Methods, Box Plot.
+- Measures of Skewness and Kurtosis, NIST/SEMATECH e-Handbook of Statistical Methods.